-The creation of stratigraphic diagrams is not yet implemented, but could be the subject of a specific module.
-Ishtar's data are compatible with the use of tools such as Bruno Desachy's Stratifiant (in French only).
+Ishtar's data are furthermore compatible with the use of tools such as Bruno Desachy's Stratifiant (in French only)

 For legal reasons: this enables to obtain lists of Context Records (and therefore of finds) linked to a cadastral parcel in order to define the ownership of these objects and thus facilitate the sharing or, more simply, the responsibility in the case of restoration work.

 Many old inventories do not allow to define the parcel corresponding to finds: the parcel associated with the Context Record is therefore a virtual parcel.

 On an instance where there is absolutely no need of parcels, it is however possible to disable this requirement in the administration interface.

 You're damned!
 No, actually, everything is under control.
 One of Ishtar's principles is to allow the best possible data standardisation, in order to maximize the possibility of data reuse and statistics; but that should never be a hurdle!
 No Context Record = creating a virtual Context Record.

 Ishtar will not take the first row into account as it often contains column names.
 But you can modify that behavior by setting the Skip lines parameter to 0 (default value: 1) during a New import.

 The Encoding parameter of a New import is your friend.
 There are three default encoding types: utf-8, ISO-8859-15, windows-1252.
 If the problem persists, convert your file to utf-8 in your source software, it would be surprising that you really need another encoding (utf-8 is a worldwide standard).